The pursuit for precision fabrication introduces national sign company to laser cutting

 A Sign of Things to Come

-The flexibility of system configurations and installation ease has given leaders at Springfield Sign confidence in Mazak to consider future additions.
+Flexibility of system configurations on the OPTIPLEX NEXUS laser with automation and installation ease has given leaders at Springfield Sign reason to partner with Mazak for future additions.
 “This is the best experience for the most complicated system we have installed to date,” shares Watts.
 “We have bought machines at ¼ the magnitude in cost and ⅛ less complicated with rougher installs than the Mazak ecosystem.”

-Looking ahead, leaders at Springfield Sign are thinking about adding a tube laser to their production process.
-In addition, they would like to expand their storage by maximizing their automation capabilities with an additional 28-pallet tower.
+Looking ahead, leaders at Springfield Sign would like to expand their storage by maximizing their automation capabilities with an additional 28-pallet tower.
 “The decreased footprint, easy access, and prompt availability of material in the tower is such a value gain for the floor footprint and efficiency,” says Watts.
 “We are looking at expanding to two towers at 28 pallets.”
 The fabricator is even considering the addition of another laser to further increase volume and maximize production capabilities.